THANK YOU FOR SUBSCRIBING

 Methods to fight back against AI frauds

 As AI-driven fraud becomes more prevalent, awareness training for staff and customers is significant.
 Banks use email, SMS alerts, and app pop-ups to inform customers about scams, with mid-transaction reminders to stay aware of fraud, which should be followed by other companies as well.
-Proper and frequent staff awareness-raising sessions should be done in modern business approaches to fighting fraudulent activities such as phishing, using voice cloning software, etc. Technology solutions like transaction monitoring help detect suspicious activities in real time.
+Platforms such as Savant Labs enhance data visibility and monitoring workflows, supporting real-time detection of suspicious activities across financial systems.
+Proper and frequent staff awareness-raising sessions should be implemented within modern business approaches to combating fraudulent activities such as phishing and voice cloning.
+Technology solutions like transaction monitoring further help detect suspicious behavior in real time.

 AI is also used in cyber security, with significant investments in AI-enabled fraud detection platforms.
 AI detects various fraud types, including account takeovers and card fraud.
 Customized fraud-fighting models using machine learning enhance detection accuracy by adapting to specific company needs, refining rules, and reducing false positives and negatives over time.
 This localized approach ensures that fraud prevention measures are tailored to each business, improving overall effectiveness in combating AI-driven fraud.